okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-manage-okta-aerial/main/index.md

 ## Create a child Org

 Create a child org using the Org creator API credentials in the parent org.
 This creates a child org with features synced from the parent org.
-In the API response, you receive an API token tied to the Super Administrator.
-Use the token to provision more resources on the newly created child org, like policies, apps, or groups.
+In the API response, you receive an API token tied to the super admin.
+Use the token to provision more resources on the child org, like policies, apps, or groups.

 This isn't the token that is used for Okta Aerial.
-See the [Org Creator API]().
-The API token that the Org Creator API creates has the same automatic expiration and deactivation as API tokens created using the [Admin Console](/docs/guides/create-an-api-token/main/#token-expiration-and-deactivation).
+See the [Org creator API]().
+The API token that the Org creator API creates has the same automatic expiration and deactivation as API tokens created using the [Admin Console](/docs/guides/create-an-api-token/main/#token-expiration-and-deactivation).

-However, the Org Creator API token doesn’t appear in the Admin Console.
+However, the Org creator API token doesn’t appear in the Admin Console.
 You can’t use the console to revoke the token.
 If you deactivate the super admin (the first admin created during org creation), the token is deactivated.

 If you lose this token or it auto-expires, you must log in to the Admin Console as a Super Admin and [create a token](/docs/guides/create-an-api-token/main/#create-the-token).

-## Link the new Org to the Aerial account
+## Add the Org to the Aerial account

 To enable products in an org, add the org to your Aerial account.
 You can only add orgs to your Aerial account that are associated with your Okta contracts.

 To link the org to Okta Aerial, send a `POST` request to the `/api/va/orgs` endpoint of the Aerial API.
-The response contains the new org object including the `orgId` to use to enable Products.
+The response contains the Org object including the `orgId`.
+Use the `orgId` to enable products.

 ### Use `orgId`